scallensc/aptrack/software_dev_plan.md

 #### _Enter new tracking number_

 - Request tracking number from user
+  - Check that tracking number has actually been entered
+    - If no input has been given, continue to request until entered
+  - Convert input into upper case to match expected format in Australia Post database
+- Pass information back to menu
-- Display tracking number at top of menu
+  - This function needs to pass the tracking number back to the menu function so that the user can see the active tracking number at the top of the menu

 #### _Show current status_